benjymous/annotations/sandman/sandman-special1.md

 proved (at least in the original) that he had visited the underworld by bringing back the great dog Cerberus...and then he took him _back_.
 To be true to the Greek originals, Cerberus should have been rendered "Kerberos".
+        panel 4:  What Death says has nothing to do with the actual myth (but it's splendid!) as far as I know.

-Page 24 panel 4:  No ref for Taenarum, but Hellas is Greece itself.
+Page 24 panel 4:  Tainaro ("Taenarum"!
+Good heavens!) is indeed the southern point of Europe, islands excluded

 Page 25 panel 2:  Thessaly:  This is an antecedent for a character who appears in an upcoming storyline.
+But Thessaly (Thessalia) is also a region of Greece.
+In general, panel 2 has a correct geographical description of mainland Greece from north to south, and Orpheus actually lived in Thrace.
 Delphi:  There was an oracle at Delphi devoted to Apollo; the Pythia ran the place.
 The gift will become apparent shortly.
 The "darkness" in Corinth is unknown.

 Page 28 panel 1:  Charon was the boatman who transported the souls of the dead across the River Styx, the fare for which was a penny.
 The banks of the Styx